-Johnson Diversity Series – Fighting the War on Infectious Disease with Dr. Meru Sheel
+Johnson Partners Diversity Series – Dr. Meru Sheel

 With a deep interest in understanding infectious diseases and how to fight them, Dr. Meru Sheel completed undergraduate studies in Biotechnology in India.
 This burning focus saw her later migrate to Australia on a full scholarship to undertake her PhD in Life Sciences at Queensland University of Technology.